Social Media Tips & Strategies

 • Character Limits: X (formerly Twitter) is concise, while Facebook allows for longer stories.

-• Links: You can put clickable links in posts on Facebook, X, and LinkedIn, but not in Instagram feed captions.
-For Insta, your CTA needs to direct people to your bio link.
+• Links: You can add clickable links in posts on Facebook, X, and LinkedIn, but not in Instagram feed captions.
+For Instagram, your CTA needs to direct people to your bio link.

 Step 4: Execute the Publishing Workflow

 Once your content is prepared, set aside a block of time to publish.
 Open all the social media tabs in your browser or have the apps ready on your phone.
-Go down the list, one by one:
+Proceed step by step:

 1. Upload the media.